 Similar evidence is provided in a report written as long ago as July 1994 by then Massachusetts Attorney General Scott Harshbarger.
 The Harshbarger report recounted that, of 2,127 Massachusetts high school students surveyed in 97 public schools in the state, 47.10% of seventh graders and 74.60% of seniors had purchased lottery tickets and 2.9% of seventh graders and 5.5% of seniors reported that they had purchased lottery tickets between six and nineteen times during the preceding month.
 A more recent study found that scratch tickets are potentially addictive and apt to induce excessive gambling behavior because of their specific characteristics, such as short payout intervals (brief time lapse between ticket purchase and payout), rapid event frequencies (opportunities to buy tickets are numerous and unconstrained) and near-miss designs (illusion of nearly winning a substantial prize, similar to slot machines).
-Mr. James Rice September 30, 2014

-The problem of youth gambling has only grown worse with the advent of unattended instant lottery vending machines.
+The problem of youth gambling has only grown worse with the advent of unattended lottery vending machines.
 Unattended lottery vending machines pose a harm to youth similar in kind to the harm posed by cigarette vending machines, which have been universally condemned and removed from venues other than those strictly reserved for adult use, such as bars.
 Indeed, the Massachusetts Attorney General has previously recognized that the sale of cigarettes through vending machines is a practice that falls within the purview of chapter 93A.
 See Attorney General Regulations, at 940 CMR 21.04(2)(A).

-As stated in the company's Sustainability and Social Responsibility webpage, Shaw's and Star Markets pride themselves on their commitment to taking care of the neighbors and the communities in which they operate.
-This letter serves as our request that your company discontinue offering lottery instant ticket products through vending machines at its stores, or, at a minimum, institute the following controls in all of your stores that offer lottery instant ticket vending machines:
+As stated in a recent annual corporate social responsibility report of its corporate parent, Stop & Shop prides itself on its commitment to healthy living and community well-being.
+Accordingly, this letter serves as our request that your company discontinue offering lottery tickets through vending machines at its stores, or, at a minimum, institute the following controls in all of your stores that offer lottery ticket vending machines:

-- 1. Isolate the location of instant ticket vending machines from areas accessible by persons under the age of eighteen (18) years, and place a conspicuous sign on each machine stating that lottery tickets may not be sold to persons under 18. - 2.
-Isolate the location of instant ticket vending machines from areas that are in close proximity to product displays and other vending machines whose use is allowed and intended, at least in part, for individuals under the age of 18.
+- 1. Isolate the location of lottery ticket vending machines from areas accessible by persons under the age of eighteen (18) years. - 2.
+Isolate the location of lottery ticket vending machines from areas that are in close proximity to product displays and other vending machines whose use is allowed and intended, at least in part, for individuals under the age of 18.
 This would include video disc and video game dispensing vending machines; candy, food and beverage displays and vending machines; and entertainment vending machines, such as "Claw" toy and stuffed animal games of skill. - 3.
-Set the default status of instant ticket vending machines to "Locked," rather than the default lock-out setting being set to "Sale," as is the current practice.
-Prior to remotely unlocking an Instant Ticket Vending Machine and permitting a sale, the sales agents must confirm that the age of consumers purchasing products from an Instant Ticket Vending Machine is at least 18 years of age. - 4.
-Following a sale, an Instant Ticket Vending Machine must automatically reset its locking device to a "Locked" status, thereby requiring age verification for the next Instant Ticket Vending Machine consumer.
+Set the default status of lottery ticket vending machines to "Locked," rather than the default lock-out setting being set to "Sale," as is the current practice.
+Prior to remotely unlocking a lottery ticket vending machine and permitting a sale, a sales agent must confirm that the age of consumers purchasing products from a lottery ticket vending machine is at least 18 years of age. - 4.
+Following a sale, a lottery ticket vending machine must automatically reset its locking device to a "Locked" status, thereby requiring age verification for the next vending machine consumer.

-In the absence of an amicable resolution, we expect to seek an injunction against the continued operation of lottery instant ticket vending machines in your stores and other equitable relief, the award of statutory damages of \$25 per sale, any appropriate multiplication of that award because of the company's use of unfair and deceptive sales practices, and the reimbursement of attorneys' fees and costs.
+In the absence of an amicable resolution, we expect to seek an injunction against the continued operation of lottery ticket vending machines in your stores and other equitable relief, the award of statutory damages of \$25 per sale, any appropriate multiplication of that award because of the company's use of unfair and deceptive sales practices, and the reimbursement of attorneys' fees and costs.